 Leading this year’s judging panel is children’s author and poet John Dougherty

 "Good poetry is like good chocolate.
 You can analyse the ingredients to try to find out how it works; but it's much better to just taste and enjoy it.
 That's why the Divine Poetry Competition is the perfect combination, and why I'm delighted to have been asked to help judge it this year."

-You can find more information about Philip on his website.
+John is a children's author, poet and songwritter.
+You can find out more about John and his work on his website.